AigisCorp/meta-helm-chart/README.md

 - **Compatibility**: Works with Helm 3 and can be used with any Kubernetes cluster.

-- **Extensible**: You can still leverage Helm's templating capabilities if needed by including custom templates alongside the `values.yaml` file.
+- **Extensible**: You can still leverage Helm's templating capabilities by including custom templates alongside the `values.yaml` file.

 ## Getting Started